aaugustin/mtefd/multiple-template-engines.rst

 How does this account for differences in APIs?
 ----------------------------------------------

-As shown above, most Python templates engines support the following pattern:
+As shown above, most Python template engines support the following pattern:

 .. code:: python